DayoTitiloye-code/Orijournal/logs/bradley.md

 - Changed fetch URLs so they only request using endpoints
 - Emojis have their own event listeners but utilise the same function
 - Added counter to display how many reactions each post received
+- Added IDs for posts in the JSON
+- Assigned class names to post divs for styling